wistia/nsq-ruby/README.md

 # TODO

-- connections dropping and exploding in weird ways
+- test connections dropping and exploding in weird ways
 - If you req, touch, or fin a message that's already timed out -- it should explode? maybe raise an error.
 - identify and feature negotiation
-- rip out celluloid???
 - add logging
+- test
+  - connections can be added, removed by discovery
+  - connections can be fail because of network or instance blipping

 - gotchas
   - can't be assumed that if you pop a message that you'll be able to fin, req, touch it